 The following is a transcript of the question and answer configuration utility provided by ptpconfig0 or ptpconfig1.
-The user-entered parameters are underlined:
+The user-entered parameters are shown in a larger font.

-'''

-Sonoma(root@gntp)-> ptpconfig0

-This interactive utility will guide you in configuring the ptp daemon

-configuration file that controls its operation on port 0.

-You will be able to configure the PTP sync interval, announce interval,

-priority1, priority2, delay mechanism , ptp domain, time mode and
+''' Sonoma(root@gntp)-> ptpconfig0 Precision Time Protocol IEEE-1588 V2 Configuration This interactive utility will guide you in configuring the ptp daemon configuration file that controls its operation on port 0.
+You will be able to configure the PTP sync interval, announce interval, priority1, priority2, delay mechanism , ptp domain, time mode and time-to-live (TTL).

-time-to-live (TTL).

 The changes you make now will not take effect until you re-boot.

-If you make a mistake, just re-run ptpconfig0 prior to

-re-booting.

-You will now be prompted for the necessary set up parameters.

----PTP Sync Interval Configuration

-Set the PTP Sync Interval in packets per second (1, 2, 4, 8, 16, 32, 64, 128) \underline{1}

----PTP announce interval Configuration

-Set the PTP Announce Interval in seconds (1, 2, 4, 8, 16) 16

----PTP Priority1 Configuration

-Set the PTP Priority1 value (0-255) 127
+If you make a mistake, just re-run ptpconfig0 prior to re-booting.
+You will now be prompted for the necessary set up parameters. ---PTP Sync Interval Configuration Set the PTP Sync Interval in packets per second (1, 2, 4, 8, 16, 32, 64, 128) 1 ---PTP announce interval Configuration Set the PTP Announce Interval in seconds (1, 2, 4, 8, 16) 16 ---PTP Priority1 Configuration Set the PTP Priority1 value (0-255) 127 '''

----PTP Priority2 Configuration

-Set the PTP Priority2 value (0-255) 128

----PTP Delay Mechanism E2E or P2P

-Set the PTP Delay Mechanism (E2E or P2P) P2P

----PTP Domain Configuration

-Set the PTP Domain value (0-255) \underline{0}

----PTP Time Mode Configuration

-Set the PTP Time Mode (UTC or PTP) PTP

----PTP TTL Configuration

-Set the PTP TTL value (1-255) 1

-Set the PTP Transmission Mode (Multicast or Hybrid) Multicast

-'''